Festival Groups

 Barrel Seagals

-From the deep, resonating notes of the father and son bass to the high notes of the girls, Barrett’s Privateers have delighted audiences throughout Cornwall and well beyond with their broad, rich harmonies.
+From the deep, resonating notes of the father and son bass to the high notes of the girls, Barrett’s Privateers have delighted audiences throughout Cornwall and well beyond, with their broad, rich harmonies.
+They take each song and make it their own, with each of the voices finding a way to complement its neighbour.
+The power and harmony within their lively performances are both enjoyable and hugely entertaining.

 Bow Movement